xvik/guice-persist-orient/src/doc/docs/repository/command/livequery.md

 Of course, pure document is allowed too.
 But note, that projections will not work here as live query always return entity.

+!!! important
-Listener execution is wrapped with external transacton, so guice can use the same connection instance as orient in current thread.
+    Listener execution is wrapped with external transaction, so guice can use the same connection instance as orient in current thread.

-OLiveQuery used for query execution.
+`OLiveQuery` used for query execution.